Your Guide to Visiting a Dentist in Bangkok for Teeth Implants and Other Dental Treatment

 The main reason people travel overseas for dental work is the chance to save money – particularly if their home country has high dental costs.

 Even if you have dental insurance, this may only cover part of the cost of your treatment.
 Certain cosmetic dentistry procedures like teeth whitening and veneers may not be covered at all.
-So if you have the chance to save enough money that you can afford an exotic vacation as well, why wouldn’t you take it?
+So if you have the chance to save enough money that you can afford an exotic holiday as well, why wouldn’t you take it?

 The following table gives an idea of Bangkok dentist price lists for some of the most common procedures for dental tourism:

 Of course, you’ll need to contact your chosen clinic to discuss your personal treatment needs.
 If you’re getting crowns, veneers or dental implants in Bangkok, prices will depend on the materials the dentist uses.
 You may get a choice of materials, so make sure you research your procedure ahead of time and know what will suit you best.

 It’s a good idea to get quotes from a few different dentists, since prices can vary considerably.
 At the same time, you should also consider other factors such as the dentist’s experience and reputation.

 Bangkok may not be the nearest location for you to travel to for dental work, but it’s the chance for a holiday in Thailand which makes it worthwhile.
 The country is famed for its beaches, temples, and national parks so there is plenty to do and see before or after having your dental work.